 - Twin sister of MARY ANN PARKER (2)

-- Parish Burial Registers, Textual Records, St. John’s Church, Parramatta, New South Wales, Australia
+- Parish Baptism Registers, Textual Records, St. John’s Anglican Church Parramatta, New South Wales, Australia.